digitalocean/terraform-provider-digitalocean/website/docs/d/spaces_bucket_objects.html.md

 ## Example Usage

-The following example retrieves a list of all object keys in a Spaces3 bucket and creates corresponding Terraform object data sources:
+The following example retrieves a list of all object keys in a Spaces bucket and creates corresponding Terraform object data sources:

 ```hcl